 For all people entering our building, please note

-For all people entering our building, a pre-attendance risk assessment is undertaken.
+On arrival, you will be asked to undertake a pre-attendance risk assessment.
 People who fail the pre-attendance risk assessment are prohibited from entering the health service, unless an exemption applies.
 Only in exceptional circumstances can a hospital allow a person to visit a hospital if they are a known contact of a confirmed case of COVID-19, or a returned overseas traveller in mandatory quarantine, or have been diagnosed with COVID-19.
 Exemptions can only be authorised by senior hospital staff and, in some instances, must also be approved by the Chief Health Officer / Deputy Chief Health Officer due to the risks involved.
 Strict conditions may apply to these visits.
 Please discuss this with hospital staff.

 If you would like more information please visit the Department of Health website.